bitmark-inc/bitmarkd/README.md

 # Coding

+* setup git hooks

+  Link git hooks directory, run command `./scripts/setup-hook.sh` at root of bitmarkd directory.
+Currently it provides checkings for two stages:

+  1. Before commit (`pre-commt`)

+	Runs `go lint` for every modified file(s).
+It shows suggestions but not necessary to follow.

+  2. Before push to remote (`pre-push`)

+  	Runs `go test` for whole directory except `vendor` one.
+It is
+    mandatory to pass this check because generally, new modifications should not break existing logic/behavior.

+    Other optional actions are `sonaqube` and `go tool vet`.
+These two are optional to follow since static code analysis just provide some advice.

 * all variables are camel case i.e. no underscores
 * labels are all lowercase with '_' between words
 * imports and one single block